 The Triumvirate was not an arrangement that was based on shared views or aims but was designed to help the trio to further their ambitions.
 This arrangement benefitted Caesar immensely it allowed him to pay off some of his debts and to extend his influence in the city.
 Most importantly it allowed him to become Consul in 59AD and to initiate a series of reforms aimed at benefiting the ordinary Roman, which made him wildly popular in certain segments of society.
 This allowed him to establish a network of supporters such as Clodius who were to protect and advance his interests.
 Moreover, his consulship allowed him the command of four legions and a province, in what is now southern France.
 This was to allow him to embark on his military career which was to be the key to his success.

-However, many fierce tribes such as the Belgae continued to resist Romans and Caesar was involved in much fierce fighting.
-He did find the time to launch a raid on Britain.
+Caesar did find the time to launch a raid on Britain.
 The Roman general was a great propagandist and he wrote reports on his campaigns that informed the public of his achievements.
 These are considered to be classics of Latin Literature.
-While Caesar was popular with many he was hated by many Senators in Rome.
-He continued his campaigns and at the Battle of Alessia he won a decisive victory, which ended the conflict.
-After his victory, Caesar had the command of a large army of seasoned troops who were loyal to him and many partisans in his native city.
+While Caesar was popular with many, he was hated by many Senators in Rome.
+He continued his campaigns and at the Battle of Alessia he won a decisive victory that ended the conflict.
+After his victory, Caesar had command of a large army of seasoned troops who were loyal to him and many partisans in his native city.
 Much of the wealth he made in Gaul was used to finance his supporters.
 Caesar had by now even eclipsed Pompey.
 However, the Senate wanted to strip him of his army and to prosecute him.
-This led him to demand that he be allowed to retain control of his legions to protect his interests when this was refused Caesar crossed the Rubicon and occupied Rome, which he saw as an act of self-defence against those who would harm him and his supporters.
+This led him to demand that he be allowed to retain control of his legions.
+He needed them to protect his interests.
+When this was refused, Caesar crossed the Rubicon and occupied Rome.
+While it was an aggressive step to take, Caesar justified it as an act of self-defense against those who would harm him and his supporters.

 Civil Wars (49-44 BCE)